AndrewC101/PokemonTrueRed/README.md

 - Cerulean Cave Mewtwo has dialog on encounter, also when using master ball and trying to run.
 Also has AI and different battle music

 # Download and Play
-The current version of the game can be downloaded from [here](https://drive.google.com/file/d/1aCkpzoLoMqER0WcLrXiYuHw2rK_Xr6jK/view?usp=sharing).
+The current version of the game can be downloaded from [here](https://drive.google.com/file/d/1Txk5w3BuTfOJt72Mx9cFVjRvbKncL02H/view?usp=sharing).

 This is compatible with any existing gen 1 saves you have.
 You need to
-- Manually save your current game
+- Manually save your current game in an outdoor map such as Pallet Town
 - Download this game and place your existing save in the same directory and rename it to PokemonTrueRed.sav
 - Load the game and pick continue